ebuchman/blog/content/posts/mmt.md

 you can measure that impact, in many important cases, you're too late.
 So while the recognition of inflation as the fundamental limit is of course critical, the seeming ignorance of the complex systems nature of the problem is disappointing.
-There's a mostly unrelated line in the book (about America's failing infrastructure) that really hammered this home for me: "How many of us get stuck in traffic daily because the highways we drive on have too few lanes?".
+In the book, there's a mostly unrelated quip about America's failing infrastructure that really hammered this home for me: "How many of us get stuck in traffic daily because the highways we drive on have too few lanes?".
 By now, urban planners widely agree that more lanes actually cause traffic